CIRCL/pcapdj/README.md

 named pipe.
 A second process reads these individual packets and does some processing.
 A third process, does some cleanup operations and controls pcapdj.

 Each pcap file that is processed by pcapdj must be authorized by a third process.
 When a pcap file is not acknowledged the file descriptor to the named pipe is not closed and hence the other program processing pcap data does not end and keeps its internal states.
+Before a next file is authorized, other tasks could be done, such as removing duplicated files or already processed pcap files in order to free disk space.

 Building PCAPDJ
 ===============